conda/governance/README.md

 Nominated members will provide a list of organizations that fund above 25% of their time.
 Nominees will need to provide a complete “chain of funding” for each funding source.
 For example: “GitHub, a part of Microsoft”, or “CS Dept at Western Michigan University, *Computational Reproducibility Made Easy grant*, NHGRI, NIH, US Federal Government.”

-The Steering Council determine the appropriate funding level(s) to consider when looking for common funding with existing and proposed members.
+The Steering Council determines the appropriate funding level(s) to consider when looking for common funding with existing and proposed members.
+The funding source of any Steering Council member can be put to a vote under the policy for [All Other Items](#all-other-items) below.

 Council members need to keep their funding documentation up to date, and notify the council whenever it changes.
+Should a change in funding state create a shared funding situation, the council members should decide who among themselves should move to emeritus status.
+If no agreement can be reached, the Steering Council will hold a simple vote to determine which member is moved to emeritus status under the [Resolve Overlapping Funding](#resolve-overlapping-funding) voting provision below.

 In cases where people have absolutely no funding related to conda, we still document this funding state, but we do not require people to list their (irrelevant) funding.
+The "no funding" state can be held by an unlimited number of Steering Council members.

 ## Steering Council and Project Teams Interactions

 The Steering Council and the Project Teams have different roles and different motivations. conda governance aims to impose just enough oversight of Project Team procedures to ensure that membership and voting are indeed open and fair.

-### Community Project Teams must be open to qualifies new members
+### Community Project Teams must be open to qualified new members

 Community projects must be open to new members who demonstrate their capability and interest in the project through working with the project as a contributor first.
 If an application to join a Community project is rejected, the person can appeal to the Steering Council.
 If the rejected person can prove that they in fact meet the criteria for becoming a Project Team member and that they were rejected for inappropriate reasons, including their funding source, then the rejection will be overturned.
+This voting item falls under the [Project Team Membership Appeal](#project-team-membership-appeal) policy below.

 It is possible that a project joins as a Community Project, but in fact not be committed to open source principles.
 If they consistently reject qualified “outside” applicants for Project Team membership, then Steering Council review could lead to a gradual shift in Project Team membership, and causing the original team members to leave.

 We minimize the chance of this happening by clearly communicating requirements for Community Projects when bringing in a new project.